neighborland/pres/README.md

 #### Present with options

-Use keyword arguments (or an options hash) to pass additional options to a
+Pass additional options to a Presenter as a hash:
-Presenter:

 ```ruby
 class UserPresenter < Pres::Presenter